When to Hire a Custom Applicator vs. Buy Spraying Equipment

 What Is a Custom Applicator?

-A custom applicator, sometimes referred to as a commercial applicator, is a licensed professional hired by a farmer to mix and apply ag chem, including fertilizers, herbicides, and pesticides, across their fields.
+A custom applicator, sometimes referred to as a commercial applicator, is a licensed professional hired by a farmer to mix and apply ag chem, including fertilizers, herbicides, and insecticides, across their fields.
 Using their own equipment, the custom applicator travels from farm to farm spraying chem that is either purchased separately by the farmer or sold by the applicator as part of the custom application agreement.

 Hiring a Custom Applicator: Pros vs. Cons